 Additional financing may not be available on a timely basis on terms acceptable to us, or at all.
 We may raise funds in equity, royalty-based or debt financings or enter into additional credit facilities in order to access funds for our capital needs.
 If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution in their percentage ownership of our Company, and any new equity securities we issue could have rights, preferences and privileges senior to those of holders of our common stock.
 If we raise additional funds through royalty-based financing arrangements, we will likely agree to relinquish rights to potentially valuable future revenue streams and may agree to covenants that restrict our operations or strategic flexibility.
 Any debt financing obtained by us in the future would cause us to incur additional debt service expenses and could include restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and pursue business opportunities.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, we may terminate or delay the development of one or more of our products, delay clinical trials necessary to market our products, or delay establishment or expansion of sales and marketing capabilities or other activities necessary to commercialize our products.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, we may terminate or delay the development of one or more of our products, delay clinical trials necessary to market our products.
 For example, the trading prices for our and other biopharmaceutical companies' securities have been highly volatile as a result of macroeconomic conditions and developments in our industry.
 As a result, we may face difficulties raising capital through sales of our securities and any such sales may be on unfavorable terms.
-Additionally, our ability to raise capital may be further impacted by global macroeconomic conditions including, for example, as a result of international political conflict, supply
+Additionally, our ability to raise capital may be further impacted by global macroeconomic conditions including, for example, as a result of international political conflict, supply chain issues and rising inflation and interest rates.